SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/S - Graphical Models.md

 ## d-Separation

-Given an arbitrary subset of nodes, $A$, $B$ and $C$, a path from nodes in $A$ to nodes in $B$ is blocked (d-separated) by nodes in $C$ if one of the following conditions is satisfied:
+Given an arbitrary subset of nodes, $A$, $B$ and $C$, a path from a node in $A$ to a node in $B$ is blocked (d-separated) by a node in $C$ if one of the following conditions is satisfied:

-1. The directions of edges meet head-to-tail and the node is in $C$.
+1. The directions of edges meet head-to-tail at a node in $C$.
-2. The directions of edges meet tail-to-tail and the node is in $C$.
+2. The directions of edges meet tail-to-tail at a node in $C$.
-3. The directions of edges meet head-to-head and neither that node or any of its descendants is in $C$.
+3. The directions of edges meet head-to-head at a node that is neither in $C$ nor are any of its descendants in $C$.

 If all paths are blocked, $A$ and $B$ are d-separated (i.e. conditionally independent) given $C$.

+## Missing Topics
+- Constructing Bayesian Networks
+- Generative Models (Classification, Naive Bayes' Classifier, Linear Regression)
+- Belief Propagation